ned14/BEurtle/Readme.txt

 There is no support for diffing, setting due dates, merging, subscribing or targeting.

-Currently there is no support for dumping out a HTML copy.
-This will likely get fixed in v1.1 because it's useful for people who don't have BE installed.

 Lastly, I'd personally really like a way of merging GitHub issues with BE issues.
 Because I'd personally really like this, you have a good chance of seeing support for it soon.